Announcing Emergency/Snow Days

 Once a decision is made, messages are sent out to parents using the SchoolMessenger system.
 Please make sure your information is up to date so that you receive the proper notifications.
-Through these communication avenues, parents then are able to plan accordingly for their children and their care.
+Through these communication avenues, parents and guardians then are able to plan accordingly for their children and their care.

 If a school emergency should arise that requires an evacuation, the following plan will be put in place: